 - The City of Madison Rideshare program is similar to the State Vanpool program.

 - The Badger Bus also provides services to many areas outside of Madison.

-- Tutorial for Testing.
-State government does not provide tutorial for civil service exams.
-Applicants can go to the public library and ask for the ARCO study guides, or order online at ARCO Civil Service Test Study Guides The study guides are not specific to State of Wisconsin positions or exams, but are generalized to position types.
+- State government does not provide tutorial for civil service exams.
+Applicants can go to the public library and ask for the ARCO study guides, or order online at ARCO Civil Service Test Study Guides.
+The study guides are not specific to State of Wisconsin positions or exams, but are generalized to position types.
 For specific knowledge and skills required on a particular state job, contact the agency or university campus for a copy of the position description.

 - Underutilization/Expanded Certification Information The state conducts an underutilization analysis to determine what job groups (classifications with similar content, pay and promotional opportunities) in state service are underrepresented for racial/ethnic minorities and women.
-If the job group is underutilized, up to three additional names of qualified women or racial/ethnic minorities will be added to the certified list.
+If the job group is underutilized, up to three additional names of qualified women or racial/ethnic minorities will be added to the certified list provided to the hiring supervisor for interviewing.
 This link provides information on what job groups are underutilized in state employment.

 - W-2 Internship Program Information - What is available through the W-2 program, in terms of "internships", is what is called "work experience", and can be accessed through two of the placements within W-2: Community Service Jobs and W-Transitions.
 Both of these placements are briefly explained at the Department of Children and Family website.

 - Agencies with 100 or more full-time position are required to prepare and implement a plan of action to employ W-2 Participants; Agencies submit their W-2 plans to the state Division of Affirmative Action, Office of State Employment Relations as to the occupational areas they plan to hire W-2 participants.
 A yearly report is sent to the Governor as to the number of W-2 participants by agency.